ProjectPythia/pythia-foundations/foundations/getting-started-github.md

 :width: 600px
 ```

-# Getting started with GitHub
+# Getting Started with GitHub

 Python and Jupyter are cool technologies, but they only scratch the surface of why you might want to adopt Python for your geoscience workflow.